David E. Cohen, MD, Ph.D

 Rohit Loomba, MD, MHS

-Dr. Rohit Loomba is tenured Professor of Medicine in the Division of Gastroenterology at the University of California, San Diego, and Adjunct Professor in the UCSD Division of Epidemiology.
-A leading expert in nonalcoholic fatty liver disease (NAFLD) and steatohepatitis (NASH), Dr. Loomba is founding director of the UCSD NAFLD Translational Research Unit, as well as founder and principal investigator of the San Diego Integrated NAFLD Research Consortium (SINC).
+Dr. Rohit Loomba is a tenured Professor of Medicine in the Division of Gastroenterology at the University of California, San Diego, and Adjunct Professor in the Division of Epidemiology.
+A leading expert in nonalcoholic fatty liver disease (NAFLD) and steatohepatitis (NASH), Dr. Loomba is founding director of the UCSD NAFLD Research Center, as well as founder and principal investigator of the San Diego Integrated NAFLD Research Consortium (SINC).

 Dr. Loomba is an elected board member of the American Liver Foundation and co-chairs its Research Award Panel.
-He is also a member of the American Association for the Study of Liver Diseases (AASLD) and was elected to its steering committee for the Steatosis and Steatohepatitis Special Interest Group.
-He is Associate Editor for Alimentary Pharmacology and Therapeutics, a leading journal in the field of gastroenterology.
+He is also a member of the American Association for the Study of Liver Diseases (AASLD) and was elected Vice-Chair of the NAFLD Special Interest Group.
+Dr. Loomba serves as a Deputy editor of Hepatology, the premier journal in the field.